 Day Habilitation at Chestnut StreetThe Day Habilitation program is designed to expand each participant's independence and experience by providing personalized schedules and customized materials which are motivating and rewarding.
-Participants benefit from individualized instruction, structure and a variety of challenging activities in varied environments.
+We use a person-centered approach and philosophy in our programs and services.
+Participants benefit from person-centered planning, individualized instruction, structure and a variety of challenging activities in varied environments.
 The program is committed to maximizing choice, dignity, independence, community inclusion, and opportunities for people with significant cognitive, physical and intellectual disabilities.

 Our Day Habilitation program is located at 56 Chestnut Street in Waltham and provides training in fine motor skills, personal care, leisure skills, community access, horticulture, communication skills, socialization, and exercise/large motor skills in varied environments.
 Referral/coordination of ancillary services, and individual service plans are also provided.
 Therapeutic services are available, including: nursing, physical therapy, speech, language and communication therapy, occupational therapy, behavioral consultation, mobility, and expressive therapy.